-How to Create a Polygon (MATIC) Wallet
+How to Create a Polygon (POL) Wallet

-What Is A Polygon Wallet?
+What Is a Polygon Wallet?

 Such wallets function similarly to traditional wallets but exist digitally, secured by cryptography.
 They contain private keys that provide access to the cryptocurrency you possess.